LLNL/mappgene/README.md

 - `--depth_cap`: sets `lofreq call -d` value (read no more than this many reads per position)
 - `--read_cutoff_bp`: sets `ivar trim -m` value (remove reads smaller than this after trimming)
 - `--variant_frequency`: sets `ivar variants -t` value (do not call variants below this frequency)
+- `--no_ncov` : do not use the built-in Sars-CoV-2 references and primers.
+- `--fixq`, `--no-fixq`: do or do not apply opinionated base quality score adjustments (default is to adjust).
+See [Known bugs and quirks](#known-bugs-and-quirks).
+- `--gff`: basename of bundled gff3 reference genome annotation file
+- `--reference_accession`: accession of bundled reference genome

 ## Instructions